Study ranks best ‘weed cities’ in the US - NewsBreak

 PORTLAND, Ore. ( KOIN ) — Just 10 years ago, weed enthusiasts looking to smoke cannabis legally would have been out of luck unless they booked a trip to Amsterdam.

-However, since Colorado and Washington became the first states to legalize recreational marijuana in 2012, the so-called “Green Rush” of legal weed has grown — and now plenty of states offer pot-lovers a legal place to puff in peace.The most popular burrito spot in each state, according to Google
+However, since Colorado and Washington became the first states to legalize recreational marijuana in 2012, the so-called “Green Rush” of legal weed has grown — and now plenty of states offer pot-lovers a legal place to puff in peace.California’s most popular burrito spot is in San Diego, according to Google

 With recreational cannabis now greenlit in 18 states, it seems there are more options than ever for stoners to set up shop.
 However, a new list of the “Best Weed Cities in the U.S.” suggests that not all kush is created equal.